Charles Dickens Jr.: Life and career

 In 1866 he was appointed as the first Honorary Secretary of the Metropolitan Regatta.
 In 1868, after the failure of his printing business, and bankruptcy, he was hired by his father to work at All the Year Round and was appointed sub-editor the following year.
 In 1870, after his father's death, Dickens Jr. inherited the magazine and became its editor.
 At this time he also bought at auction Gads Hill Place, his father's Kent home, but he was forced to give it up in 1879.

 In 1879 he published (jointly with his father-in-law) the first editions of his two main dictionaries, Dickens's Dictionary of London and Dickens's Dictionary of the Thames.
 In 1882 his dictionaries were picked up by Macmillan & Co. who also released his third dictionary, Dickens's Dictionary of Paris, delayed by verifications explained in its introduction.

-Charles Dickens died of heart disease, at his home in Fulham, London, on 20 July 1896, aged 59.
+Charles Dickens Jr. died of heart disease, at his home in Fulham, London, on 20 July 1896, aged 59.
 He was buried at Old Mortlake Burial Ground on 23 July 1896.